seanpburke/Nifty/README.txt

 * Use reference-counts to manage shared pointers,
 * Classes publish handles, keeping pointers private.

-The idea is that every object in the system will inherit from this core class:
+The idea is that every object in the framework will inherit from this core class:

     typedef struct nft_core {
         const char  * class;